Coronon/PySchemeTranspiler/README.md

 ## Installation
 PYST is currently not available on the PyPi and can therefore only be installed through a local clone of this repo and the command `pip install .` which will make the `pystranspile` command globally available.

-## Planned features
-- Annotation to enable **multiple returns** without special considerations (this may decrease performance significantly)

 ## License
 PYST is currently licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.